BadIdeaFactory/biffud.com/src/pages/question/partnership/partnership.faq.md

 Yes!

 Writing, sharing, being a fan, donating, and engaging with our community are all spectacular ways to keep the collective momentum alive.
-Pick a [pateron tier](https://www.patreon.com/biffud), watch our [livestreamed coding sessions](https://www.twitch.tv/biffud), make fun of us on [Twitter](https://twitter.com/biffud), pitch bad ideas and [help find accomplices](https://linkedin.com) to make them a reality.
+Pick a [Patreon tier](https://www.patreon.com/biffud), watch our [livestreamed coding sessions](https://www.twitch.tv/biffud), make fun of us on [Twitter](https://twitter.com/biffud), pitch bad ideas and [help find accomplices](https://linkedin.com) to make them a reality.

 # What is the time commitment?